rwieruch/blog_robinwieruch_content/redux-vs-usereducer.md

 {{% sub_chapter_header "No Side-Effect Middleware" "redux-usereducer-middleware-side-effect" %}}

 Popular side-effect libraries in Redux are {{% a_blank "Redux Thunk" "https://github.com/reduxjs/redux-thunk" %}} and {{% a_blank "Redux Saga" "https://github.com/redux-saga/redux-saga" %}}.
 They are not only used for asynchronous logic (e.g. data fetching), but also for a centralized control flow of state transitions in your applications.
 Especially Redux Saga can be used to set up complex control flows within your state management system.
-It opens up another dimension of state management with Redux which are only rarely needed in common React applications.
+It opens up another dimension of state management with Redux which are only rarely needed in day-to-day React applications.

 <hr class="section-divider">

 These two things are the main points which are missing to make useReducer plus other things (e.g. useContext) a full-fledged Redux implementation.
 Maybe we will get there, but then the best argument against it would be: Why do we want to reinvent the wheel?
 Anyway, please let me know in the comments how useReducer + useContext make up a valid Redux alternative for you.

-Otherwise, there are a few rules of thumb to follow: If you state management doesn't need all the Redux features, use useState, useReducer and useContext.
-If your state management needs Redux as *one global state container with middleware*, introduce Redux to your application.
+I guess there are a few rules of thumb to follow: If you state management doesn't need all the Redux features, use useState, useReducer and useContext.
+If your state management needs Redux as *one global state container with middleware*, introduce Redux to your application to handle state logic in complex and large applications.

 * Use useState for basic and simple/small size applications.
 * Use useState + useReducer + useContext for advanced/medium size applications.